Senior Editor and Legal Correspondent at Slate

 Farrah serves as the principal spokesperson for AVIA, leads public policy advocacy for the autonomous vehicle industry, and runs the day-to-day operations of AVIA.
 Before joining AVIA, he served as general counsel of the National Venture Capital Association.

-This special edition of the Luminaries in Law series is co-hosted by Dean Amit Shukla from the College of Science and Engineering who will join Dean Varona in moderating the event.
+This was a special edition of the Luminaries in Law series co-hosted by Dean Amit Shukla from the College of Science and Engineering who joined join Dean Varona in moderating the event.

 Executive Vice President and General Counsel, Starbucks

 Zabrina Jenkins is executive vice president and general counsel for Starbucks, leading legal and regulatory affairs, global security, and ethics and compliance for the company.
 Additionally, Jenkins serves as an executive champion to the Starbucks Black Partner Network and an advisor to the diversity committee for the Law & Corporate Affairs department.
 At Starbucks since 2005, Jenkins previously held roles as senior vice president, deputy general counsel, interim chief ethics and compliance officer, lead legal advisor for Teavana, and was a core member of the Starbucks 2018 Philadelphia incident crisis management response team.

 Fernando Laguarda has been general counsel at AmeriCorps since January of 2021.
 Prior to government service, he was faculty director of the Program on Law and Government and a professor at American University Washington College of Law, where he launched the law school’s LLM in legislation, and founded the nation's first student-centered initiative to study the work of government oversight.
 Laguarda worked previously for nearly 10 years in the telecommunications industry and for 15 years as a partner at two different Washington, D.C. law firms focusing on technology and competition law.